Part II: Petroleum Data Engineering

 where is the initial rate and is the constant decline rate.

-The EUR (Estimated Ultimate Recovery) for exponential decline has a clean closed-form solution:
+The EUR (Estimated Ultimate Recovery) for exponential decline has a clean closed-form solution.
+Integrating the rate from the initial rate down to the economic abandonment rate gives:

 Hyperbolic Decline ($0 < b < 1$)